Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have significantly impacted the writing process, enabling collaborative content creation and enhancing productivity.
-However, generating high-quality, user-aligned text remains challenging.
-In this paper, we propose Writing Path, a framework that uses explicit outlines to guide LLMs in generating goal-oriented, high-quality pieces of writing.
-Our approach draws inspiration from structured writing planning and reasoning paths, focusing on capturing and reflecting user intentions throughout the writing process.
-We construct a diverse dataset from unstructured blog posts to benchmark writing performance and introduce a comprehensive evaluation framework assessing the quality of outlines and generated texts.
-Our evaluations with GPT-3.5-turbo, GPT-4, and HyperCLOVA X demonstrate that the Writing Path approach significantly enhances text quality according to both LLMs and human evaluations.
-This study highlights the potential of integrating writing-specific techniques into LLMs to enhance their ability to meet the diverse writing needs of users.
+Large Language Models (LLMs) have impacted the writing process, enhancing productivity by collaborating with humans in content creation platforms.
+However, generating high-quality, user-aligned text to satisfy real-world content creation needs remains challenging.
+We propose WritingPath, a framework that uses explicit outlines to guide LLMs in generating goal-oriented, high-quality text.
+Our approach draws inspiration from structured writing planning and reasoning paths, focusing on reflecting user intentions throughout the writing process.
+To validate our approach in real-world scenarios, we construct a diverse dataset from unstructured blog posts to benchmark writing performance and introduce a comprehensive evaluation framework assessing the quality of outlines and generated texts.
+Our evaluations with various LLMs demonstrate that the WritingPath approach significantly enhances text quality according to evaluations by both LLMs and professional writers.